 Grab bars (aka Support Bars, Safety Rails, Grab Handles, Handicap Bars) are installed in bathrooms to increase the safety and independence of individuals when getting in and out of a shower or bathtub or on and off the toilet.
 They can also be helpful in other areas of the home to provide a secure handhold when stepping up and down a step, getting in and out of bed, or sitting down and standing up from a couch or chair.

-- Help someone pull or push themselves into a different position, such as from sitting to standing, or assist with scooting from one surface to another.
+- Help someone to pull or push themselves into a different position, such as from sitting to standing, or to assist with scooting from one surface to another.

-- Help someone stabilize themselves while seated on a toilet or a shower seat.
+- Help someone to stabilize themselves while seated on a toilet or a shower seat.

-- Help someone stabilize themselves while stepping up or down a step.
+- Help someone to stabilize themselves while stepping up or down a step.

 The Homeability Advice™

 Regardless of age or ability level having a good place to hold onto in a wet, slippery environment just makes good, practical sense!
 All fixtures in the bathroom should ideally be rated to dual as grab bars as well, because let’s be honest – everyone reaches out to use standard towel bars for balance when they are bending down to remove pants or to dry feet.
 People also grasp the handle on soap dishes that are recessed in the shower wall when they are trying to get up from the bottom of the tub.
 Taller persons and people with arthritic knees will rely on anything that is available nearby to help push or pull themselves up from the toilet.
 So with these things in mind, it is wise for all the items in the bathroom that people can and will grab onto to dual as a grab bar as well, which would include: the towel racks, soap dishes, toilet paper holders and the slide bars that hold the showerhead.